 In 2020, it seems appropriate, that this was the year we set up our healthcare initiative.

-Together with our field partner, IADES, we have created a programme which involves facilitating 240 workshops and training on malaria and waterborne diseases prevention, importance of ante-natal care, family planning, treating wounds and preventing infections, dangers of self-medicating and women’s rights among others.
+Together with our partner, IADES, we have created a programme which involves facilitating 240 workshops and training on malaria and waterborne diseases prevention, importance of ante-natal care, family planning, treating wounds and preventing infections, dangers of self-medicating and women’s rights among others.

 The project aims to deliver vital healthcare workshops, training and support to 600 households.
 Indirectly benefiting the lives of 3,600 people living in poverty.
 Empowering communities with the knowledge to keep their families safe by making informed decisions to improve their health.